Dev-By-Hammed/alx-low_level_programming/0x01-variables_if_else_while/README.md

 6-print_numberz.c	        it Print out  all single digit numbers of base 10  from 0, without using char variables

 7-print_tebahpla.c	        it Print out  lowercase alphabets in reversed form

+8-print_base16.c	        it Print out all the numbers of base 16 and letters from a to f in lowercase